KindKillerwhale/hugo-blog/content/posts/Fuzzilli-IR-Code-Based-Research-Part-1.md

 &nbsp;

 As it was my first time writing in English, it took quite a bit of effort—and I’m sure there are awkward phrases here and there.
-I relied heavily on translation tools and GPT, so I appreciate your understanding.
+I relied heavily on translation tools and GPT-4, so I appreciate your understanding.
 I did my best to preserve the meaning I intended, and I hope it came across clearly despite the translation.

 Thank you for reading!